nishsura/stockski/README.md

-# Stock Predictor
+# stockski

-The "Stock Predictor" is a comprehensive project developed to predict stock prices using historical data and advanced forecasting techniques.
+The stockski is a comprehensive stock predictor project developed to predict stock prices using historical data and advanced forecasting techniques.
 This project leverages machine learning algorithms and statistical models to provide insightful predictions and visualizations for various stocks.
 The tool is designed to be user-friendly, incorporating an interactive web interface built using Streamlit, a popular Python library for creating web applications.

 ## User Interface